playdeezgames/splorr-ttrpg/src/Combat.md

 The attacker makes an attack roll.

-That attack roll is based on the Muscles and added to by whatever they are wielding as a weapon.
+That attack roll is based on the Strength and added to by whatever they are wielding as a weapon.

 If the attack roll is zero, then we're done.
 Next character gets a chance to act.